-- Adequately maintain and improve our existing transportation system including roads, bridges, culverts, rail, transit, walking/biking, park-and-ride facilities, and transportation demand management (TDM) programs. - Invest in our transportation system by addressing safety and localized congestion issues on our roadways. - Work with federal, state, and local partners to find new sources for transportation funding; shift from gas tax to more sustainable sources such as a mileage-based fee. - Expand the deployment of Intelligent Transportation Systems (ITS) to facilitate efficient flow of traffic on the roadway system which will improve safety, reduce delays and congestion, decrease transportation energy use, and minimize the need for major roadway expansion projects. - Implement the identified MTP Projects.
-Transportation Improvement Program (TIP) projects are expected to be implemented within the next seven years. - Encourage higher density and mixed-use land development, as proposed by the MTP (90% of households in areas planned for growth and higher density along major transit routes) to improve the efficiency of transportation investments. - Future transportation investments will support our areas planned for growth by facilitating a shift away from Single Occupancy Vehicle (SOV) trips by focusing on the following areas and programs: - a) Triple transit use by 2050 feasibility of this strategy will be explored in a FY24 Study - Increase investment in GMT transit services in the county and explore Microtransit opportunities in the county. - o Identify new, sustainable, and stable sources to finance public transit. - Work with GMT to identify opportunities for transit expansion.
-Integrate park-and-ride facilities with transit routes. - Invest in transit signal priority technology in partnership with GMT, VTrans and municipalities. - Maximize ridership for public school buses and minimize use of private vehicles for student transport. - b) Expand walking and biking infrastructure to support active transportation and improve interconnection with the region's transit system - Implement the strategies, projects and priorities identified in the 2022 Chittenden County Active Transportation Plan to provide safe and efficient facilities to connect common origins and destinations.
+- Adequately maintain and improve our existing transportation system including roads, bridges, culverts, rail, transit, walking/biking, park-and-ride facilities, and transportation demand management (TDM) programs. - Invest in our transportation system by addressing safety and localized congestion issues on our roadways. - Work with federal, state, and local partners to find new sources for transportation funding; shift from gas tax to more sustainable sources such as a mileage-based fee. - Expand the deployment of Intelligent Transportation Systems (ITS) to facilitate efficient flow of traffic on the roadway system which will improve safety, reduce delays and congestion, decrease transportation energy use, and minimize the need for major roadway expansion projects. - Implement the identified MTP and Transportation Improvement Program (TIP) projects. - Encourage higher density and mixed-use land development, as proposed by the MTP (90% of households in areas planned for growth and higher density along major transit routes) to improve the efficiency of transportation investments. - Future transportation investments will support our areas planned for growth by facilitating a shift away from Single Occupancy Vehicle (SOV) trips by focusing on the following areas and programs: - i.
+Triple transit use by 2050 feasibility of this strategy will be explored in a FY24 study - Increase investment in GMT transit services in the County and explore microtransit opportunities in the County. - \circ $\;$ Identify new, sustainable, and stable sources to finance public transit. - Work with GMT to identify opportunities for transit expansion.
+Integrate park-and-ride facilities with transit routes. - Invest in transit signal priority technology in partnership with GMT, VTrans, and municipalities. - Maximize ridership for public school buses and minimize use of private vehicles for student transport. - ii.
+Expand walking and biking infrastructure to support active transportation and improve interconnection with the region's transit system - Implement the strategies, projects and priorities identified in the 2022 Chittenden County Active Transportation Plan to provide safe and efficient facilities to connect common origins and destinations.